DominikCLK/DominikCLK/README.md

 ## More about me

-🧠 I'm currently learning and working in Playwright frameworks
+🧠 I'm currently learning and working in Playwright framework

 🧠 I am developing an automated testing project in which I use the Playwright + TypeScript framework.
 Check out repo!